8 Super Anti-Aging Plant-Based Foods

-Sweet potatoes are rich in a orange coloured antioxidant known as beta-carotene, which converts to vitamin A in the body.
+Sweet potatoes are rich in an orange coloured antioxidant known as beta-carotene, which converts to vitamin A in the body.

 Vitamin A can help restore skin elasticity and promote skin cellular recycling, which ultimately supports supple, soft skin.

-This versatile tuber (root vegetable) is also an amazing source of vitamins C and E, known to protect the skin from free radicals and to promote a healthy complexion.
+This versatile tuber (root vegetable) is also an incredible source of vitamins C and E, known to protect the skin from free radicals and to promote a healthy complexion.

-Predominately a vegetable that thrives in the cooler months, be sure to regular include sweet potatoes into your winter recipes.
+Predominately a vegetable that thrives in the cooler months, be sure to regularly include sweet potatoes into your winter recipes.

-Broccoli is from the cruciferous family of vegetables, not only powerful for its cancer preventative qualities, but also as an anti-inflammatory and anti-aging food.
+Broccoli is from the cruciferous family of vegetables, not only known for its powerful cancer preventative qualities, but also as an anti-inflammatory and anti-aging food.

 - Vitamins C and K

-Vitamin C helps the body to produce Collagen, which is a protein that gives the skin its elasticity and strength.
+When it comes to anti-ageing, vitamin C helps the body to produce collagen, which is a protein that gives the skin its elasticity and strength.